ChristianDaza/Software_Development_group/README.md

 - Yasemin Bridges: [yaseminbridges](https://github.com/yaseminbridges)

 ## Development status
-Please note that SNP Browser is no longer under the  development phase and is now  maintenance-only.
+Please note that SNP Browser is no longer under the development phase and will only be maintained.

 ## How to cite our software